 Microsoft Windows wormable flaw exploit

 Exploit code for a Microsoft Windows wormable security flaw was published.
 Dubbed SMBGhost (CVE-2020-0796), it can spread from system to system without user interaction.
 The flaw is present in unpatched Windows 10 versions 1903 and 1909 and in Windows Server versions 1903 and 1909.
 Although there are no stable exploits yet, the vulnerability poses a serious threat.
 Microsoft security team advises applying patches.
-Disabling SMB compression and blocking port 445 could help mitigate the risks and make IT security audit easier.
+Disabling SMB compression and blocking port 445 could help mitigate the risks and make IT security audits easier.

 Yes, this is yet another Microsoft vulnerability, and it allows attackers to execute arbitrary code.
 But the reality is that it's quite hard to build a stable remote exploit for this vulnerability, and it's very easy to fix it.
 Most likely, it will be used to elevate local user privileges on the computers that were not updated by system administrators.
 We recommend that system administrators patch this vulnerability (CVE-2020-0796) and finally block port 445.